Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Drywall Mud vs Wood Grain Filler

-In the past, I've tested and used several fillers for my cabinet painting projects including Timbermate, which smelled horrible and was hard to sand, DryDex spackle (purple container), Famowood and the popular Aqua Coat grain filler, but I discovered that plain old drywall mud outperforms all of them at a fraction of the cost.
+In the past, I've tested and used several fillers for my cabinet painting projects, including Timbermate, which smelled horrible and was hard to sand, DryDex spackle (purple container), Famowood, and the popular Aqua Coat grain filler, but I discovered that plain old drywall mud outperforms all of them at a fraction of the cost.
 I use it for all of my oak cabinet painting projects.

 - Sanding.
 The drywall compound I use sands easier than any wood filler I've ever used.
 The key is not laying it on too heavy.
-The downside is the sanding dust.
+The biggest downside is the sanding dust.
 There is a lot of dust, especially when using an electric sander.
 I use an orbital sander to sand the doors outside my shop.
 For cabinet frames, I sand them by hand with a sanding sponge and use box fans to filter out the dust.

 - Cost.
 Wood fillers usually aren't cheap.
-Even a small quart size container of Aqua Coat costs around $40.
+Even a small quart-size container of Aqua Coat costs around $40.
 More than one container is needed for multiple coats.
 For under $25, you can buy a large bucket, or bag, of drywall mud and get several uses out of it.
 You can also use it to patch holes for wall painting.

 Filling Oak Grain with Drywall Joint Compound

 The first step is choosing the right drywall mud that fills and sands easily.
 This is important because some are hard to sand, or take too long to dry.
 You can use premixed mud in a bucket, or "hot mud" in a bag that you mix with water.
-The powder mud in a bag dries faster in a specified time of twenty, forty five, or ninety minutes.
+The powdered mud in a bag dries faster in a specified time of twenty, forty-five, or ninety minutes.
 Don't use Durabond in the brown bag.
 The compound dries too hard and is hard to sand as a result.

 The Sheetrock drywall compound I use on my oak cabinet painting jobs is Easy Sand 45 in a bag (45 minute dry time).
-For a large set of cabinet doors, I use the 90 minute version and the 20 minute version for small projects like painting an oak fireplace mantel, or a bathroom vanity.
+For a large set of cabinet doors, I use the 90-minute version and the 20-minute version for small projects like painting an oak fireplace mantel, or a bathroom vanity.
 I like the bagged drywall compound because the fast dry time makes it possible for me to begin sanding the same day.